 Add oil to a large frying pan over medium heat.
 Add your diced onion and cook until soft and translucent.
 Then add the minced garlic.

-Add the potatoes, savory, ground cloves and salt.
+Add the potatoes, thyme, ground cloves and salt.
 Combine well.

 Season with salt and pepper.
-Add more savory or ground cloves if you want.
+Add more thyme or ground cloves if you want.

 Preheat oven to 400 °F